hawkeyesec/scanner-cli/README.md

   - Should be easy to run, be it via NPM, or Docker, on your Host, or in a CI Server

 ## Modules
 Modules are basically little bits of code that either implement their own logic, or wrap a third party tool and standardise the output.
-They only run if the criteria required is met, for example; the `nsp` module would only run if a `package.json` is detected in the scan target.
+They only run if the required criteria are met, for example; the `nsp` module would only run if a `package.json` is detected in the scan target - as a result, you don't need to tell Hawkeye what type of project you are scanning.
 The modules implemented so far are:

 ### Generic Modules:
- - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
+ - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js), taken from [gitrob](https://github.com/michenriksen/gitrob).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.
  - __File Content Patterns (contents)__: Looks for patterns as defined in [data.js](lib/modules/content/data.js) within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.
  - __File Content Entropy (entropy)__:  Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'

 ### Node JS:
- - __Node Security Project (nsp)__: Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)
+ - __Node Security Project (nsp)__: Wraps [Node Security Project](https://github.com/nodesecurity/nsp) to check your package.json for known vulnerabilities.
- - __NPM Check Updates (ncu)__: Wraps [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) to check your package.json for known vulnerabilities.
+ - __NPM Check Updates (ncu)__: Wraps [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) to check your package.json for outdated modules.

 ### Ruby:
  - __Bundler Audit (bundlerAudit)__: Wraps [Bundler Audit](https://github.com/rubysec/bundler-audit) to check your Gemfile/Gemfile.lock for known vulnerabilities.